Floris and Blancheflour: The story of Floris and Blancheflour

 The following synopsis is from the original Old French "aristocratic" version (Floire et Blancheflor) of the late 12th century.

-The Middle English version of the poem derives from an Old French "aristocratic" version but differs somewhat in details.
-The opening section concerning how the two are born is missing from the English versions.
-Originally it dates to around 1250 and was called Floris and Blanchefleur.
+The Middle English version of the poem derives from it, but differs somewhat in details.
+For instance, the opening section concerning how the two are born is missing from the English versions.
+It dates to around 1250 and was called Floris and Blanchefleur.